 Probable cause is a legal term from the Fourth Amendment of the U.S. Constitution that guarantees the right of all people to be free from unreasonable searches and seizures.

-This means that before a Los Angeles County judge will sign and issue a search warrant, they must have a reasonable belief the individual or property listed on the warrant application will likely be found at the location to be searched.
+This means that before a Los Angeles County judge will sign and issue a search warrant, they must have a reasonable belief that the individual or property listed on the warrant application will likely be found at the location to be searched.

 Time of Execution of a California Search Warrant